googlemaps/google-maps-services-go/README.md

 Never sleep between requests again!
 By default, requests are sent at the expected rate limits for each web service, typically 50 queries per second for free users.
 If you want to speed up or slow down requests, you can do that too, using `maps.NewClient(maps.WithAPIKey(apiKey), maps.WithRateLimit(qps))`.

-### Client IDs

-Google Maps APIs Premium Plan customers can use their [client ID and secret][clientid] to authenticate, instead of an API key.

 ### Native types